chef/chef-web-docs/content/config_rb_client.md

 `policy_group`

-:   The name of a policy group that exists on the Chef server.
+:   The name of a policy group that exists on the Chef Infra Server.
     `policy_name` must also be specified.

+`policy_group_path`

+:   The location of policy_groups on disk.

 `policy_name`

 :   The name of a policy, as identified by the `name` setting in a
     Policyfile.rb file. `policy_group` must also be specified.

+`policy_path`

+:   The location of policies on disk.

+`recipe_url`

+:   A URL to download recipes from when running in local mode.

 `rest_timeout`